 - Exercise: Physical activity comes with an intensive array of health benefits, such as effectively improving* the quality of your sleep.
 A quick 20-minute jog, brisk walk, or cycle during the morning can indirectly regulate your sleep hormones, allowing you to wind down at night, just in time for bed.

 - Food: If it isn’t obvious, your diet is the best medicine for maintaining your health.
 Avoid consuming heavy meals before bed.
 Incorporate foods that are rich in tryptophan and serotonin; such as oats, brown rice, quinoa, turkey, and milk.
 Tryptophan and serotonin work with melatonin to relax your brain.

 Sleep is an extremely crucial part of our health.
-If you cannot get your sleeping pattern under control, or experience symptoms of sleep disorders, consult a physician or try natural home remedies to take control of your health.
+If you cannot get your sleeping pattern under control, or experience symptoms of sleep disorders, consult a physician, with the doctor’s recommendation, you may try top rated sleep aid such as Berry Sleepy.
+Also try natural home remedies to take control of your health.